Nathan Healy

 Goodyear Area Utility Providers

-Goodyear, Arizona residents receive electricity from two main utility companies: Arizona Public Service (APS) and Salt River Project (SRP), each with different pricing structures based on 2023 data.
+Goodyear residents receive electricity from two main providers: Arizona Public Service (APS) at 15.30¢ per kWh and Salt River Project (SRP) at 12.50¢ per kWh, based on 2023 data.

 Goodyear Utilities Electricity Rates